philsturgeon/phil.tech/_posts/2009-12-14-Why-CodeIgniter-HTML-helper-functions-rock.markdown

 - Putting HTML in PHP functions is "bad MVC".
 - My favourite "I know how to write HTML, I don't need a helper".

-These points of view come from people who do not understanding the potential benefits of using HTML helpers - whichis fair enough as I used to think they were useless too.
+These points of view come from people who do not understanding the potential benefits of using HTML helpers - which is fair enough as I used to think they were useless too.

 Two small things to mention first, then on to the "meat" of the article.